Spectral shift via "lateral" perturbation: Acknowledgment

 \section{Acknowledgment}

 An engaging joint research project with Yaiza Canzani, Graham Cox and Jeremy Marzuola at an AIM-sponsored SQuaREs meeting has led the first author to make conjectures that resulted in this paper.
-Stimulating discussions with Lior Alon, Ram Band, Yves Colin de Verdi\'ere, Alex Elgart, Dirk Hundertmark, Selim Sukhtaiev, Anna Vershinina and Igor Zelenko have helped us along the way.
+Stimulating discussions with Lior Alon, Ram Band, Yves Colin de Verdi\'ere, Alex Elgart, Fritz Gesztesy, Dirk Hundertmark, Yuri Latushkin, Alxander Pushnitski, Selim Sukhtaiev, Anna Vershinina and Igor Zelenko have helped us along the way.
+The authors are also grateful to the reviewer for several improving suggestions.

 The first author is partially supported by the NSF grant DMS--1815075.
 The second author thanks NSF for the support from grants DMS--1517938 and DMS--2007408.